U.S. Jobless Claims Rose Last Week

 Estimates of jobless claims can be volatile from week to week, but generally have hovered near four-decade lows in recent months, suggesting that employers are holding on to workers.

-The four-week moving average of initial claims, which evens out weekly volatility, decreased last week to 242,250.
+The four-week moving average of initial claims, which evens out weekly volatility, increased last week to 243,000.

-The number of claims drawn by workers for longer than a week--so-called continuing claims--grew 6,000 to 1.948 million in the week ended June 17, the fourth consecutive week-over-week increase.
+The number of claims drawn by workers for longer than a week--so-called continuing claims--grew 11,000 to 1.956 million in the week ended June 24.
 Data on continuing claims are released with a one-week lag.

 The persistently low level of layoffs is one sign the labor market is tightening and may be at or near the level that economists consider maximum employment.
-The Labor Department said in its latest jobs report that the economy added 138,000 jobs and the unemployment rate dropped in May to 4.3%, a 16-year low.
+The Labor Department will release its June employment report Friday.
+Economists surveyed by The Wall Street Journal forecast that the unemployment rate last month matched May's 4.3%, while nonfarm employers added 174,000 jobs.

 Continue Reading Below